Jack D’Isidoro is an audio producer and reporter based in New York.

 He received an M.A. in journalism from CUNY, where his thesis focused on bicycle culture within New York City, and the socioeconomic, interpersonal, and self-expressive stories it produces.

-Occasionally, Jack makes ceramics.
-He lives in Brooklyn with his partner and their cat, Moon.
+He lives in Brooklyn with his family and their cat, Moon.

 Let’s chat.